marcomaggi/ccexceptions/README.md

 ## Bugs

-Bug reports are  appreciated, register them at the Issue  Tracker at the project's Github site.
+Bug  and vulnerability  reports are  appreciated, all  the vulnerability reports  are  public; register  them  using  the  Issue Tracker  at  the project's GitHub  site.
+For  contributions and  patches please  use the Pull Requests feature at the project's GitHub site.

 ## Resources